 Continuing Education

-Each month there are CALIFORNIA STATUTORILY- approved CE meetings that provide many opportunities for both RVTs and DVMs to earn CE credits.
+Each month there are live and virtual CALIFORNIA STATUTORILY- approved CE meetings that provide many opportunities for both RVTs and DVMs to earn CE credits.
 It is possible to meet your state requirements for CE without ever leaving LA or OC.

 Representation